bluesky/tiled/docs/source/explanations/structures.md

     "resizable": false
   },
   "micro": {
-    "meta": "data:application/vnd.apache.arrow.file;base64,...",
-    "divisions": "data:application/vnd.apache.arrow.file;base64,...",
+    "arrow_schema": "data:application/vnd.apache.arrow.file;base64,...",
   }
 }
 ```

-Notice that the microstructure contains base64-encoded data.
+The microstructure contains a base64-encoded Apache Arrow schema.
+Apache Arrow
-The correct way to encode dataframes and their data types in a cross-language
-way is with Apache Arrow.
-Apache Arrow is a binary format.
-It explicitly
+is a binary format.
+It explicitly does not support JSON.
+(There is a JSON
-does not support JSON.
-(There is a JSON implementation, but the documentation
+implementation, but the documentation states that it is intended only for
-states that it is intended only for integration testing and should not be used
+integration testing and should not be used by external code.)
+Therefore, when
-by external code.)
-Therefore, when JSON is requested, we base64-encode it.
+JSON is requested, we base64-encode it.
+When binary msgpack is requested
-When binary msgpack is requested instead of JSON, we pack the binary data directly.
+instead of JSON, we pack the binary data directly.

-The microstructure has two parts:

-* `meta` --- This contains the names and data types of the columns and index.
-To
-  generate this we build a dataframe with zero rows in it but the same columns
-  and indexes as the original, and then serialize that with Arrow.
-* `divisions` --- This contains the index values that delineate each partition.
-  We generate this in a similar way.

-Both of the concepts (and their names) are borrowed directly from
-dask.dataframe.
-They should enable any client, including in languages other than
-Python, to perform the same function.

 ### Container